Earning your Master’s of Science in Nursing (MSN) degree is one of the best ways to advance your nursing career.

 However, as a general rule of thumb, you can typically expect an MSN program to take about two years to complete.
 This doesn’t include the time it takes to get your BSN and gain RN experience, however.

 When taking into account your undergraduate degree and other experience, you can probably expect to spend about six to eight years in total obtaining your Master’s-level degree.
+However, there are also direct-entry MSN programs that will allow you to get your degree in a much shorter period of time.

 MSN Admission Requirements